DataDog/hiring-engineers/answers.md

 **Key documentation**:
 * [Writing a custom agent check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

 This is really where doors started opening in my head.
-While this assignment had me reporting nearly the simplest possible metric from a Python script (integer between 0-1000), I could imagine potential uses for custom checks, like process/memory information via the `os` library.
+While this assignment had me reporting perhaps the simplest possible metric from a Python script (integer between 0-1000), I could imagine potential uses for custom checks, like process/memory information via the `os` library.

 To implement the simple 0-1000 check, I created a "test_check" prefixed with `custom_` (per best practices in the documentation) by first adding a `custom_test_check.yaml` config file to the `conf.d` directory of the Agent: